yutengzhang03/Action2Vision/README.md

 # InstructPix2Pix Fine-tuning on Custom Robotic Dataset

-This project demonstrates how to convert simulation data (`.pkl` files) of robotic manipulation tasks into a training dataset and fine-tune the [`InstructPix2Pix`](https://github.com/timothybrooks/instruct-pix2pix) model using [Hugging Face Accelerate](https://github.com/huggingface/accelerate).
+This project demonstrates how to convert simulation data (`.pkl` files) of robotic manipulation tasks into a training dataset and fine-tune the [`InstructPix2Pix`](https://github.com/timothybrooks/instruct-pix2pix) model using [`Hugging Face Accelerate`](https://github.com/huggingface/accelerate).

 It is designed to work with camera-based robotic demonstrations and tasks such as block hammering, handover, and stacking.